zpolygon95/zpolygon95.github.io/ctf/cpv2018/MOY1.md

 We decided to try to use Euler's theorem, which defines the modular inverse as `a ** (φ(m) - 1)`, where `φ` is Euler's totient function, `a` is the coefficient we're trying to invert, and `m` is the size of the ring.
-According to the wiki, this holds only if `a` and `m` are coprime (sharing no common factor except 1).
+According to the wiki, this holds only if `a` and `m` are co-prime (sharing no common factor except 1).
 Again, according to [the wiki](https://en.wikipedia.org/wiki/Euler%27s_totient_function#Computing_Euler's_totient_function):